kubeedge/website/docs/developer/test/unit_test.md

  **Note** There is gomock package in kubeedge vendor directory without mockgen.
 Please use mockgen package of tagged version ***v1.1.1*** of [GoMocks github repository](https://github.com/golang/mock) to install mockgen and generate mocks.
 Using higher version may cause errors/panics during execution of your tests.

-There is gomock package in kubeedge vendor directory without mockgen.
-Please use mockgen package of tagged version ***v1.1.1*** of [GoMocks github repository](https://github.com/golang/mock) to install mockgen and generate mocks.
-Using higher version may cause errors/panics during execution of your tests.

  Read this [article](https://blog.codecentric.de/en/2017/08/gomock-tutorial/) for a short tutorial of usage of gomock and mockgen.

 ## Ginkgo